 Another way to protect your pipes from freezing is by assessing the condition even before the temperature drops.
 Remember that age plays a massive role in your pipe’s durability.
 Experts say that older pipes are more susceptible to freezing because of the years that it’s been in your house.

 The average life span of PVC pipes and copper is up to 70 years while PEX pipes usually last for forty years.
-So, if you have pipes that are nearing its end date, it’s best to hire a plumber to check its condition, doing so will help prevent any occurrence of water damage in houses in Coconut Creek.
+So, if you have pipes that are nearing their end date, it’s best to hire a plumber to check their condition, doing so will help prevent any occurrence of water damage in houses in Coconut Creek.

 You can also use technology to your advantage.
 Like smoke detectors, you can purchase water sensors to determine any leaks before it becomes a problem.
 Not only will it save you money on your monthly bills, but it’ll also help you save money on repairs.

 The devices also detect moisture in a specific area to prevent mold from thriving in your home.
 You can place it in the regions that are at risk of water damage so you can treat the problems immediately if there are any.